anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/02-why-replication.md

 ## Summary

-In order to allow a fast failover and reduce to the potential data loss to a minum, **replication can be used to keep spare standby servers across availability zones**.
+In order to allow a fast failover and reduce to the potential data loss to a minimum, **replication can be used to keep spare standby servers across availability zones**.
 For most infrastructures, this also implies using disjunct storage servers.